nibanks/quic-disable-encryption/draft-banks-quic-disable-encryption.md

 Because the AEAD tag is removed along with the encryption, the UDP checksum must be relied upon to determine any packet corruption.

+This extension does not modify the packet protections used during the handshake, so the handshake can still be securely authenticated.
+This prevents scenarios where one endpoint might trust (or think it trusts) the path, but the other endpoint does not, and a man-in-the-middle tries to force this extension to be used.

 # IANA Considerations

 This document registers the disable_1rtt_encryption transport parameter in the